 How Counseling Sessions Work at Cypress Lakes Lodge

-Our residential, intensive outpatient, and partial hospitalization recovery programs integrate varied counseling schedules but are customized to each patient’s needs.
-Residential programs are our highest recommendation, especially for patients that have not gone through addiction treatment before.
-Residential programs allow for structure and stability so that all aspects of treatment can work together cohesively, meaning our clients get the most out of their counseling sessions and other treatments.
-Residential programs usually begin with our 30-day commitment, where, after medical detox the program is focused on counseling, evidence based therapy, and integrative treatments.
+Our residential, intensive outpatient and partial hospitalization recovery programs all integrate a range of counseling schedules that are customized to each patient’s needs.
+Our signature residential programs are typically our first recommendation, especially for patients that have not gone through addiction treatment before.
+Residential programs allow for full-time structure and stability so that all aspects of treatment can work together cohesively, meaning our clients get the most out of their counseling sessions and other treatments.
+Residential programs usually begin with a 30-day commitment, where, after medical detox, the program is focused on counseling, evidence-based therapy and integrative treatments.
 These three avenues work in harmony and build on one another for a well-rounded and holistic healing experience.
 Our patients use the topics they discuss in counseling to inform their other therapies, and vice versa.

-Directly following medical detox, we begin with a comprehensive psychological assessment to begin our process of getting to know the patient and what treatments they would benefit most.
+Directly following medical detox, we begin with a comprehensive psychological assessment to start our process of getting to know the patient and what treatments will benefit them the most.
 The first point we start with is the mutual understanding of why we are in therapy, recognizing that there is an addiction problem.
-Upon realization that addiction does exist, we work on explaining the unhealthy thought process accompanying addiction.
-Patients will learn more about their substance abuse and why they think the way they do, realizing their thinking and their reactions to external events are the reasons they have had difficulty abstaining from addiction previously.
+Upon realization that addiction does exist, we work on explaining the unhealthy thought processes accompanying addiction.
+Patients will learn more about their substance abuse and why they think the way they do, realizing their thinking and their reactions to external events are the reasons they have had previous difficulty abstaining from substances.

 Counseling Sets Recovery Goals

-Unlike other recovery centers that rely on open-ended counseling sessions, these counseling sessions are designed to make the most out of each of our patients’ sessions.
+Unlike other recovery centers that often rely on open-ended counseling sessions, our counseling sessions are designed to make the most out of each of our patients’ sessions.
 Our counselors are experienced in identifying and covering essential topics, expertly guiding conversations while leaving room for personal exploration.
-Both group and individual counseling sessions are based on the patient’s particular needs and previously determined boundaries.
-Our counselors set goals during these meetings to guide and motivate patients to seek recovery from addiction long-term.
+Both group and individual counseling sessions are based on our patients’ particular needs and previously determined boundaries.
+Our counselors set goals during each meeting to guide and motivate patients to seek recovery from addiction in the long term.
 Cognitive conditioning begins here so that we can retrain the addictive mind to want healthy, productive coping mechanisms, such as healthy habits and sober hobbies, instead of gravitating toward the temporary relief of being high or drunk.
-This will eventually allow every patient to be in control of their actions, telling their body that they do not need these substances to function.
+This will eventually allow every patient to be in control of their actions, telling their body that they do not need these substances to function whenever cravings arise.

-As each patient spends time with their counselor, we additionally provide them with recovery planning services so, if needed, they may extend their counseling services within our aftercare programs as they adjust to independent life.
+As each patient spends time with their paired counselor, we additionally provide them with recovery planning services.
+If needed or appropriate, they may extend their counseling services within our aftercare programs as they adjust to independent life.
 This can be especially helpful for continuity of care — many times, patients are interested in continuing counseling after residential treatment, and it’s beneficial to stay with a counselor they already know and trust.
 Our aftercare programs provide patients with an extension of involved counseling well into their recovery as an added support.
-In combination with our life skills and relapse prevention programs, we teach our patients how to live outside of our recovery center so that they can maintain sober living as they become increasingly independent.
+In combination with our life skills and relapse prevention programs, our counselors help teach our patients how to live outside of our recovery center so that they can maintain sober living as they become increasingly independent.

 Recovery is Possible and Sustainable

 We incorporate a holistic ideology throughout our treatment process, encouraging wellness of the mind, body and spirit; and, we want our patients to understand why we must heal each simultaneously.
-Holistic care allows us to treat addiction in an organic way that’s possible to maintain for our patients as they move on to continue living their lives and challenging themselves with new experiences.
-Substance abuse and recovery counseling are designed to reduce the ambivalence our patients feel as they experience various treatment modalities; it anchors everything they learn in recovery to a solid foundation.
-Counseling also provides them with a mindful approach to therapy so they can be accountable for their actions and redirect their dependence on substances to a healthy desire for wellness and abstinence.
+Holistic care allows us to treat addiction from all angles, helping our clients feel wholly strong enough to sustain recovery as they continue living their lives and challenging themselves with new experiences.
+Substance abuse and recovery counseling are designed to reduce the ambivalence that our patients may feel as they experience various treatment modalities; it anchors everything they learn in recovery to a solid foundation.
+Counseling also provides them with a mindful approach to therapy so they can be consciously accountable for their actions and redirect their dependence on substances to a healthy, self-driven desire for wellness and abstinence.